-Chocolate poke cake is soaked in a rich filling and topped with thick whipped cream.
-Throw this together for an impressive last minute dessert!
+Chocolate Poke Cake is soaked in a sweet, rich filling and topped with thick whipped pudding frosting.
+Throw together this chocolate poke cake recipe for an impressive last minute dessert!

 Chocolate Poke Cake

-- Sour cream – Plain yogurt is a great alternative and Greek versions are the closest in texture.
+- Sour Cream – Plain yogurt is a great alternative in this chocolate poke cake recipe, and Greek versions are the closest in texture.

 - Oil – Feel free to substitute canola for the vegetable oil if needed.

-- Pudding – Check the label closely to be sure it reads Instant, otherwise the frosting won’t set up correctly.
+- Pudding Mix – Check the label closely to be sure it reads Instant, otherwise the pudding frosting won’t set up correctly.

 Fresh fruits like berries, cherries, and bananas add an extra punch of sweetness and can help balance the rich flavors in each bite.